How Long Does It Take to Back Up iPhone to iCloud/iTunes? Here's The Answer

 Generally speaking, the first two are the key aspects determining the backup time.
 Specifically, if you have a fast and stable Wi-Fi network, it may take only a few minutes to run iPhone iCloud backup.
 Assuming you use cellular data, it may take 2 to 3 hours to complete.
 Finally, for those with a host of items to back up and the network state is poor, it may take several hours, and "iCloud backup stuck" might occur anytime.

-Some may wonder how long to back up your iPhone to iTunes.
+Some may wonder how long does a backup take on iTunes.
 On the whole, it takes 15 to 40 minutes, which is more efficient than iCloud.

 As for a reason, it is similar to the iCloud backup we just said, such as file size, network speed, etc. In addition to those, this is also related to iPhone storage.
 For example, the backup time of a 256GB device is more than 30 minutes slower than that of a 64GB one.